-Pharmacy business is improving, as following September 2020 revisions to the Pharmaceutical and Medical Device Act, the company has sought to streamline negotiations for procurement prices.
-In addition, it has worked to promote the switch to generics as an economic alternative with stable supply, streamline operations, optimize personnel deployment, and reduce overtime.
-As of end-December 2020, the group had 413 dispensing pharmacies, one care plan center, and nine cosmetics/drug stores.
+Reflecting the decline in medical examinations in the wake of the pandemic, the number of prescriptions filled during the period declined 9.4% despite a 7.7% hike in average prescription prices due to an increase in long-term prescriptions.
+However, the company notes segment profits increased thanks to efforts to promote the switch to generics as an economic alternative with stable supply, as well as to streamline operations, optimize personnel deployment, and reduce overtime.
+As of end-March 2021, the group had 416 dispensing pharmacies, one care plan center, and eight cosmetics/drug stores.